LeeEd1/Pontyclun-tigers/README.md

 ### Audience:

-Our audience is aimed towards children aged between 3 and 6 who are willing to start a new adventure and have fun along the way.
+Our audience is aimed towards children aged between 3 and 6 who are willing to start a new adventure in TKD, develop discipline and have fun along the way.

 ### Current user goals:

-- To gain as much information as they can
+- To gain as much information about Pontyclun Tigers TKD
 - View our current class times and location
 - View any updates or changes in times/events